DogMan7/TradingView-Binance-webhook-server/README.md

 This command reads the package.json file in the project directory and installs all the listed dependencies.

-Configure the Project: Before you can run the project, you need to configure it with your Binance API key and secret.  and your password for the webhooks , These should be entered in the appropriate place in the project's code. if youre running the test server script you will have to first get test server api keys, if youre running the spot server then youll need api keys from binance.com  and your webhook payload must contain the same password in the password field of the js script that youre running  - either serverspot.js or servertest.js,  Make sure to keep these secure and do not share them with anyone. make sure your nginx is properly configured and allowed though the firewall ,  and that the trading view ip addresses and ports have an incoming rule to allow them through the firewall for the webhooks
+Configure the Project:   Before you can run the project, you need to configure it with your Binance API key and secret.  and your password for the webhooks , These should be entered in the appropriate place in the project's code. if youre running the test server script you will have to first get test server api keys, if youre running the spot server then youll need api keys from binance.com  and your webhook payload must contain the same password in the password field of the js script that youre running  - either serverspot.js or servertest.js,  Make sure to keep these secure and do not share them with anyone. make sure your nginx is properly configured in your firewall settings ,  and that the trading view ip addresses and ports have an incoming rule to allow them through the firewall for the webhooks

 Start the Server: Once everything is set up, you can start the server by running:

-     node server.js
+     node servertest.js
+or

+     Node serverspot.js

 The server is now running and ready to receive and process webhook requests.. you can setup your strategys on Trading view and the Bot will make the trades